lugui1998/Instant-File-Share/README.md

 ## Usage

-Right click on any file and select "Copy SHare URL".
+Right click on any file and select "Copy Share URL".
 The URL will be copied to your clipboard.

 ## TODO